f5devcentral/f5-big-iq-lab/docs/class1/module5/lab3.rst

 |lab-3-2|

-.. note :: For help with JSON Schema, there are lots of resources, but one good place to start is https://json-schema.org/learn.
+.. note:: For help with JSON Schema, there are lots of resources, but one good place to start is https://json-schema.org/learn.

 Task 7 - Admin set RBAC for Olivia on BIG-IQ